Westminster School

+Boys join the Under School at seven and the Senior School at 13 if they pass their examinations.
+Girls join the Sixth Form at 16.
+About a quarter of the 750 pupils board.
+Weekly boarders may go home after Saturday morning school.

 History

+Medieval Origins

 The earliest records of a school at Westminster date back to the 1340s and are held in Westminster Abbey's Muniment Room.
 Parts of the buildings now used by the school date back to the tenth-century Anglo-Saxon abbey at Westminster.

+Henry VIII

 In 1540, Henry VIII ordered the dissolution of the monasteries in England, including that of the powerful Abbots of Westminster, but personally ensured the School's survival by his royal charter.
 The Royal College of St. Peter carried on with forty "King's Scholars" financed from the royal purse.
 By this point Westminster School had certainly become a public school (i.e. a school available to members of the paying public, rather than the private tuition arranged by the nobility).
 During Mary I's reign the Abbey was reinstated as a Roman Catholic monastery, but the school continued.

+Refoundation Under Elizabeth I

 Elizabeth I refounded the school in 1560, with new statutes to select 40 King's Scholars from boys who had attended the school for a year.
 Queen Elizabeth frequently visited her scholars, although she never signed the statutes or endowed her scholarships; 1560 is now generally taken as the date that the school was "founded".

 Elizabeth I appointed William Camden as Head Master, and he is the only layman known to have held the position until 1937.
 It was Richard Busby, himself an Old Westminster, who established the reputation of the school for several hundred years, as much by his classical learning as for his ruthless discipline by the birch, immortalised in Pope's Dunciad.
 Busby prayed publicly up School for the safety of the Crown, on the very day of Charles I's execution, and then locked the boys inside to prevent their going to watch the spectacle a few hundred yards away.
 Regardless of politics, he thrashed Royalist and Puritan boys alike without fear or favour.
-Busby also took part in Oliver Cromwell's funeral procession in 1658, when a Westminster schoolboy, Robert Uvedale, succeeded in snatching the "Majesty Scutcheon" (white satin banner) draped on the coffin, which is now held in the library (it was given to the school by his family two hundred years later).
+Busby also took part in Oliver Cromwell's funeral procession in 1658, when a Westminster schoolboy, Robert Uvedale, succeeded in snatching the "Majesty Scutcheon" (white satin banner) draped on the coffin, which is now held in the library (it was given to the school by his family three hundred years later).
 Busby remained in office throughout the Civil War and the Commonwealth, when the school was governed by Parliamentary Commissioners, and well into the Restoration.

-In 1679, a group of scholars killed a bailiff, ostensibly in defence of Abbey's traditional right of sanctuary, but possibly because the man was trying to arrest a consort of the boys.
+In 1679, a group of scholars killed a bailiff, ostensibly in defence of Abbey's traditional right of sanctuary after the man had arrested a person connected to the college.
 Busby obtained a royal pardon for his scholars from Charles II and added the cost to the school bills.